TheFishNextDoor/Tasks/README.md

     - Location: The location of the egg entity
     - Entity: The egg entity
     - Item: The egg item
-    - Block: The block at the egg's location when it is first thrown
     - Amount: 1

 ### PICKUP_ARROW